 A recent trend in the provision of system monitoring tools is to move them out to the cloud and deliver them on the Software-as-a-Service model (SaaS).
 Given that mobile devices could be anywhere in the world, it makes sense that the monitoring and management tool should work equally well no matter where the server that runs it is located.

 Cloud-based UEMs are very good a providing centralized infrastructure management for multiple sites.
 Extending the logic of that capability, these tools are also very suitable for Managed Service Providers (MSPs) that need to manage multiple sites for multiple clients.
 So, even if a business doesn’t have many mobile devices in operation, it is a good idea to consider this monitoring and management route to future-proof the IT support team’s tools – those mobile devices will start to creep in.

 The Best UEM Tools

-N-able N-central is a product of the company’s MSP division.
+N-central is a product of the N-able’s MSP division.
 This part of the system tools provider’s operations supplies monitoring and management services for managed service providers (MSPs).
 However, many of these systems work just as well for the IT departments of multi-site organizations.
 N-central is a SaaS platform that includes all of the tools that IT professionals need to support IT resources and users.